YingjieQiao/SATSolver/README.md

 3. Commit the code and push to a new branch, and open a pull request.

-The rule of thumb is that don;t push code to master branch directly.
+The rule of thumb is that don't push code to master branch directly.